jrochkind/bento_search/README.md

 * bento_search provides abstract functionality for pagination, sorting, and single-field-specified queries.
-Faceting, limiting, and 'advanced' multi-field searches are not yet supported, but planned.
+Faceting, limiting, and 'advanced' multi-field searches are not yet supported, but possibly will be built out in the future.

 Not all search engine adapters support all features.
 Search engine adapters can declare search fields and sort options with 'semantics', so you can for instance search or sort by 'title' across search engines without regard to internal engine-specific field names.

-bento_search is designed to allow code to be written agnostic of the search provider, so you can switch out the search provider, minimizing dependent code in your app that needs to be rewritten.
-As well as letting you get started quick without reinventing the wheel and figuring out poorly documented vendor API's yourself.
+bento_search is designed to allow code to be written agnostic of the search provider, so you can switch out the search provider.

 See code-level api documentation for more details, especially at BentoSearch::SearchEngine. http://rubydoc.info/gems/bento_search/frames/